darrenpierre90/darrenpierre90/README.md

 ## 👨‍💻 About me

 ### Hi, I'm Darren Pierre, a dedicated Fullstack Developer based in Ottawa.
-My expertise spans various programming languages, including Java, React Js, Python, SQL, JavaScript, HTML, CSS, MongoDB, and PostgreSQL.
-I earned my degree in Computer Science, which has given me a solid foundation in problem-solving and algorithmic thinking.
-Over the years, I've honed my front-end and back-end development skills, focusing on creating seamless user experiences and robust back-end infrastructures.
-Throughout my career, I've been committed to continuous learning and staying updated with the latest industry trends and best practices.
-This dedication to professional growth has helped me build a reputation as a reliable and innovative Fullstack Developer.

 ## 💼 Languages and Tools